Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

     ```
     </details>

-- In the Copilot Chat window, click the **Insert at Cursor** button to insert the code into the `HomePage.tsx` file.
+- In the Copilot Chat window, click the **Apply in Editor** button to insert the code into the `HomePage.tsx` file.

 - Open the terminal and navigate to the `WrightBrothersFrontend/` directory.